hazelcast/hazelcast-python-client-kerberos/README.md

 * Kerberos 5 shared library (`libkrb5-dev` package on Debian/Ubuntu systems),
 * C compiler is required to build the python-gssapi dependency.
 You may opt to use the system provided package (`python3-gssapi` on Debian/Ubuntu systems),
+* Usable with Hazelcast Python Client 4.2.1 and up,
 * Kerberos authentication is a Hazelcast Enterprise feature.

 ## Install